brkarcher/brkarcher.github.io/shadow.md

 "Cut with a thick but sharp blade.
 Warrior's implement of some sort, I'd say," Tormen said.
 He gestured at the wax seal and the turned up edges of the cut down its center.

-"I see," replied the Chancellor.
+"I see," replied the chancellor.
 "Nevertheless, they passed it through.
 Let's have at it."

 She unfolded the envelope and retrieved from within a letter bearing a matching seal: the Manticore of Duranlach, rampant on an empty field.
 This seal had not been tampered with.

 > The Most Reverend Apostles of the College of Ae's Word,
 >
-> One week after the date of this letter's signing, I will order my Knight-Commander to surrender the garrison at the Rising Stone and receive Emault II and his retinue in the great hall.
+> One week after the date of this letter's signing, I will order my knight-commander to surrender the garrison at the Rising Stone and receive Emault II and his retinue in the great hall.
 By then I hope to be escaped by contrivances of my close aides.
 >
 > I will persecute this war no longer.
 Emault II will have his rule, I suppose.
 But I received this crown and this mandate from Ae, Goddess of Knowledge and Protector of our Realm, and I cannot in good conscience abdicate those.
 I beseech you for sanctuary.
 I prostrate myself before the mercy of the Goddess and the good will of those who spread her Word.
 >